yorennz/Epitech-Minishell/README.md

 # Epitech-Minishell
-Reproduction of a Linux command interpreter with basic commands.
+Reproduction of a Linux command interpreter with basic commands.</br>
+I realized this program as part of a school project at Epitech Paris.

 ## How to test it?🤔
 - After downloading the repository from Github, simply go in from your